 “Sweden has long been known for ambitious renewable energy goals, and this new wind farm [in Bäckhammar] showcases both our country’s leadership and AWS’s commitment to renewable energy,” said Anders Ygeman, Sweden’s Minister for Energy and Digital Development.
 “This is a significant step in Sweden’s renewable energy production as we work toward our target of 100% renewable energy by 2040.”

-- United KingdomAmazon has installed large-scale rooftop solar systems on eight fulfillment centers in the UK.
-These solar installations are expected reduce our carbon footprint by 6,000 tons of CO2 annually.
+- United KingdomAmazon has installed large-scale rooftop solar systems on eleven fulfillment centers in the UK.
+These solar installations are expected reduce our carbon footprint by more than 6,000 tons of CO2 annually.
 In addition, Amazon launched the largest wind corporate power purchase agreement in the UK, located in Kintyre Peninsula, Scotland.
 Once complete, the wind farm will provide 50 MW of new renewable capacity with expected generation of 168,000 MWh of clean energy annually—enough to power 46,000 UK homes every year.